“Seriously? My air conditioner has just broken down… again!?!”

 If your older-model AC starts leaking refrigerant, the fix will be expensive and, in a few years, impossible.
 Replacement is probably a wiser choice than repair in this situation.

 Keep Your Home Reliably Cool This Summer

 When you’re faced with the question of air conditioning repair vs replacement, talk to us.
 Our professional HVAC team will give you the information you need to make the right choice.

-Katherine S. was happy she chose Knight to replace her air conditioner.
+Katherine S. was happy she chose Knight to install her air conditioner in Calgary.
 Read her Google Review:

 Sean from Knight Plumbing and Heating came out yesterday to replace my old central air conditioner with a new Goodman AC.
 He did an excellent job.
 He ran all new pipes and vents.
 Sean was knowledgeable, friendly and very tidy.
 Knight Plumbing and Heating also gave me the lowest quote.
 I highly recommend this company.